-In saying this, we are not trying to be apologetic for an unrepresentative minority of inconsiderate and irresponsible Muslims who maltreat their women, whether wives, sisters, or daughters, and deprive them of their right to education and freedom. 'Ā'ishah (RAA),6 the Prophet's wife, is reported to have related that the Prophet said: "Believers with the most excellent faith are those with the best manners and those who are kindest to their wives."
-Ibn 'Abbās, a Companion of the Prophet, is also reported to have quoted the Prophet as saying: "The best among you are those who are kindest towards their wives, and I am the kindest among you towards mine."
-It is indeed regrettable that some zealous Muslims today make the mistake of believing that the maltreatment of women and the undermining of their rights is a prerequisite of religious purity and righteousness.
-This has given Islam a negative image and caused
+In saying this, we are not trying to be apologetic for an unrepresentative minority of inconsiderate and irresponsible Muslims who maltreat their women, whether wives, sisters, or daughters, and deprive them of their right to education and freedom. ^cÅ'ishah (RAA),6 the Prophet's wife, is reported to have related that the Prophet said: "Believers with the most excellent faith are those with the best manners and those who are kindest to their wives."
+Ibn ^cAbbās, a Companion of the Prophet, is also reported to have quoted the Prophet as saying: "The best among you are those who are kindest towards their wives, and I am the kindest among you towards mine."7 It is indeed regrettable that some zealous Muslims today make the mistake of believing that the maltreatment of women and the undermining of their rights is a prerequisite of religious purity and righteousness.
+This has given Islam a negative image and caused women the world over to detest Islam and fear the promotion and spread of its teachings and beliefs.

-6 RAA-Raḍiya Allāhu ʿAnha/ʿAnhu (May Allah be with her/him).
+6 RAA-Radiya Allāhu ʿAnha/ʿAnhu (May Allah be with her/him).
 Said whenever a Companion of the prophet is mentioned by name.